 Gendered & Racialized Violence

 Violence Against Women (VAW) is a citizenship issue: acts of violence fundamentally undermine a person’s bodily integrity and personhood, as well as their right to dignity, security, and freedom from discrimination.
 Violence Against Women is also shaped by race, culture, religion, and nation.
 Intersecting forms of inequality may intensify risks of experiencing it, and may also affect how such acts are interpreted and/or addressed by state and non-state actors.

 Working collaboratively with scholars and community organizations in Toronto, I have conducted research into the role of service providers and advocates in addressing gendered and racialized violence among South Asian communities of the Greater Toronto Area.
 Our research has shown that dominant ideas about culture, race, and religion not only impact the provision of services, but also obscure the structural effects of immigration policies on women’s individual experiences of violence.

-In addition to my work on violence against women, I have also produced sole-authored work on the politics of gender, race, and nation across multiple sites, from sanctuary cities and international beauty pageants, to media education programs for ‘tween’ girls aged 10-13.
+In addition to my work on violence against women, I have also produced sole-authored work on the politics of gender, race, and nation across multiple sites, from sanctuary cities to media education programs for ‘tween’ girls aged 10-13.